MozillaReality/mred/README.md

 what must work for the demo

-* make saving, loading, reloading, pubnub stuff part of the base class
+* //make saving, loading, reloading, pubnub stuff part of the base class
-* 3d: button to add a new card, be able to switch cards
+* //3d: button to add a new card, be able to switch cards
 * 3d:one object with an action to jump to another scene. make sphere. attach a click action. does a proper link the way aframe does
 * 3d: create a navigation action object. click event on sphere will attach to this object
 * 3d: Make an object spin for ever